Spreeha/Detection-of-Malicious-Web-Pages/README.md

 # Detection-of-Malicious-Web-Pages
-This repository is for detecting malicious web pages online using learning techniques
+This repository is for detecting malicious web pages using learning techniques